 Eliminate non-converting and low-value placements from display, programmatic and video campaigns

-Like with keywords and search terms above, we want to attack display and video placements from the highest level possible, which means at the account level first.
+Like with keywords and search terms, you want to attack display and video placements from the highest level possible, which means at the account level first.
 You may want to block entire categories of placements like in-app, or select inventory types at the campaign level (expanded, standard, limited) to get proactive on quality and brand safety.

 Black Lists and Scripts